 The same as for a personal account, plus:

-- A letter of authorization signed by the legal guardian.
+- A letter of authorisation signed by your legal guardian.

 For a business account (KYB):